Key Takeaways

 What changed?
 Machine learning models now process context across entire paragraphs, not just individual sentences.
 They understand the difference between "Your welcome" in a formal email (wrong) versus "You're welcome" (correct).
 They catch when you've switched tenses mid-paragraph.
 They notice when your tone shifts from professional to casual without you realizing it.

-The accuracy rates have jumped to around 94% for common errors, according to recent independent testing.
-That's up from maybe 70% just two years ago.
-The difference is that these tools now learn from millions of professional writing samples, understanding industry-specific terminology and communication patterns.
+The accuracy rates have jumped to around 96% for common errors, according to recent independent testing.
+That's up from maybe 94% just a year ago.
+The difference is that these tools now learn from billions of professional writing samples across diverse industries, understanding not just terminology but cultural and contextual nuances that vary by field.

 For non-native English speakers, this is huge.
 A colleague of mine from Mumbai told me she used to spend 20 minutes reviewing every important email.
 Now her AI writing keyboard handles the grammar checking in real-time, and she focuses on the message itself.